 This list obviously doesn’t include every possible injury that can occur after tripping on a footpath.
 Just because an injury isn’t listed here, doesn’t mean you can’t make a claim.
 So long as your injury happened because of an accident caused by a negligent act, you could speak with a specialist to begin a claim.

 Types Of Damages Which You Could Claim

 If you’ve been injured in a public place, and the accident which caused the injuries was caused by negligence, you could claim for any damages.
-There are number of ‘Heads of Loss’ which can be claimed for, these include:
+There are a number of things that can be claimed for, these include: